grookage/.github/profile/README.md

 - A scratchy, experimental relational database written in C++

 The list may grow with time, and I'll try to add to the list of offerings.
 Please fork and submit an MR for any bugs/improvements/feature-additions and so on.
 Cheers!

+### About me

+My name is Koushik.
+I'm a computer science engineer from Bangalore, India.

+The programming languages I often use are,

+- Java
+- C
+- C++
+- Python
+- Javascript

+While all my contributions are marked and managed, a bunch of my other repos also exist at [koushikr](https://github.com/koushikr) and managed there.